eloots/Pi-Akka-Cluster/docs/images/BOM.md

 The parts can be bought via 4 different suppliers:

-- Item 1: The 10-LED strips can be bought from Lightbend [here](https://shop.lightbend.com/products/custom-led-strips-for-raspberry-pi-clusters).
 - The majority of the parts can be bought from [Reichelt](https://www.reichelt.de) in Germany.
 They ship world-wide.
 Please consult their website for more details.
 A public shopping basket has been set-up that includes items 2 through 14:
   - Create an account and log-in on the [Reichelt](https://www.reichelt.de) website
   - Open [this public shopping basket](https://www.reichelt.de/my/1537729) and transfer all the items to a new shopping basket.